The Field Placement Program is accepting applications for spring 2025 field placements. The anticipated format for some placements is listed.

 Requirements: Excellent written, oral communication and research skills.
 Demonstrated interest in labor, employment and education law a plus.
 Committed to advocating for unions and public education employees.
 Possess strong organizational and time management skills and superior research and writing skills.

-Description: This office provides free representation for children whose parents are involved in high-conflict custody or divorce cases.
+Description: Kids First Law Center provides free representation for children whose parents are involved in high-conflict custody or divorce cases.
 Students may conduct case investigations, participate in discovery and argue motions, interview witnesses and help prepare their trial testimony, draft correspondence and pleadings, conduct legal research, facilitate negotiations between the child clients’ parents, and strategize with the attorney of record as to how to proceed in cases.
 Since the cases are already pending, this field placement will focus on the development of litigation skills.
 Students are also expected to co-lead at least 3 evening or Saturday morning educational workshops for children whose parents are divorcing with Kids First attorneys.

 Requirements: A demonstrated interest in child advocacy is necessary.
 2 days minimum or 3 days maximum on-site per week, spread out over the week, and attend an associated class at the law school.
 Hours to be arranged with the on-site supervisor.
 Six or nine academic credits, respectively, will be available, four or seven credits graded pass/fail for the field work and two credits graded for the class.